actions/importer-labs/readme.md

 # GitHub Actions Importer learning labs

-GitHub Actions Importer helps you plan and automate the migration of Azure DevOps, CircleCI, GitLab, Jenkins, and Travis CI pipelines to GitHub Actions.
+[GitHub Actions Importer](https://docs.github.com/en/actions/migrating-to-github-actions/automating-migration-with-github-actions-importer) helps plan, forecast, and automate the migration of Azure DevOps, CircleCI, GitLab, Jenkins, and Travis CI pipelines to GitHub Actions.
 This repository contains learning paths that teach you how to use GitHub Actions Importer and how to approach migrations to Actions.

 > **Note**: GitHub Actions Importer is currently available as a public preview.
 Visit the [sign up page](https://github.com/features/actions-importer/signup) to request access to the preview.